 - Developmental and Reproductive Toxicology (mammals)

 - Environmental Epidemiology

 - Good Laboratory Practice (GLP) – A Practical Approach

 - Case Studies in Risk Assessment and Risk Communication

-Program content is relevant to a variety of industries and registration is open to anyone; however, this is a graduate level course which normally requires participants to have a bachelor’s or master’s degree with coursework in statistics, chemistry and biology.
+Program content is relevant to a variety of industries and registration is open to anyone; however, this is a graduate-level course that usually requires participants to have a bachelor’s or master’s degree with coursework in statistics, chemistry and biology.

 If you are unsure about your qualifications to take this course, please email our main office.

 This course makes use of CourseLink, our online learning management system.
-You will be required to access to the internet to view and retrieve readings and presentations from the course website, as well as attending the on-campus classroom sessions at the University of Guelph.
+You will be required to access the internet to view and retrieve readings and presentations from the course website, as well as attending the on-campus classroom sessions at the University of Guelph.